Shrimp Cocktail in Avocado Bowls

 • Scoop out some of the flesh from each of the avocado halves and squeeze the lemon half onto the avocados to help keep them green.
 Use the scooped avocado for another use.

-• Scoop the shrimp cocktail into the crevice of the avocados and serve immediately.
+• Scoop the shrimp cocktail into the well of each avocado and serve immediately.

 Notes